Project-Lavinia/Deployment/README.md

 ## Set up a new instance
 1. Complete the First time set-up.
 2. Generate an SSH key pair by following the first code-block of [this guide](https://docs.nrec.no/create-virtual-machine.html#importing-an-existing-key).
-3. Make a copy of the key `sudo cp ~/.ssh/id_rsa ~/.ssh/id_rsa.rsa`
+3. Generate a second key in the directory `~/.ssh/jenkins/`
-4. Convert the new key from OpenSSH to RSA (Used by Jenkins) `sudo ssh-keygen -p -N "" -m pem -f ~/.ssh/id_rsa.rsa`
-5. Log into your domain registrar and change the name servers of your domain as according to [this guide](https://docs.nrec.no/dns.html#when-to-use-the-dns-service).
+4. Log into your domain registrar and change the name servers of your domain as according to [this guide](https://docs.nrec.no/dns.html#when-to-use-the-dns-service).
 (If you encounter problems, try using ns1.uh-iaas.no and ns2.uh-iaas.no, instead of the nrec domain)
-6. In `Deployment/terraform` do `terraform apply`
+5. In `Deployment/terraform` do `terraform apply`
-7. In `Deployment/ansible` do:
+6. In `Deployment/ansible` do:
     1. `ansible-playbook -i inventory api.yaml`
     2. `ansible-playbook -i inventory web.yaml`
     3. `ansible-playbook -i inventory load_balancer.yaml`
     4. `ansible-playbook -i inventory jenkins.yaml`
-8. Open `https://jenkins.<your domain>` in your browser
+7. Open `https://jenkins.<your domain>` in your browser
-9. In Jenkins, log in with username: admin, password: admin, and **immediately change the password**
+8. In Jenkins, log in with username: admin, password: admin, and **immediately change the password**
-10. In Jenkins, install the following jenkins plugins:
+9. In Jenkins, install the following jenkins plugins:
     * Blue Ocean
-    * Pipeline Utility Steps
+    * Ansible plugin
-    * Publish Over SSH
+    * SSH Credentials Plugin
-11. In Github -> Personal access tokens: Create a new access token called Jenkins_Hooks with the permission: `admin:org_hook`
+10. In Github -> Personal access tokens: Create a new access token called Jenkins_Hooks with the permission: `admin:org_hook`
-12. In Jenkins -> Manage Jenkins -> Configure System -> GitHub:
+11. In Jenkins -> Manage Jenkins -> Configure System -> GitHub:
     * Name: `GitHub`
     * API URL: leave the default value
     * Credentials -> Add -> Jenkins: